 Chaplain Densford first entered the Army in 1988 as an enlisted Chaplain Assistant and served in the 4th Battalion, 5th Field Artillery, 1st Infantry Division at Fort Riley, Kansas.
 He returned to the Army as a Chaplain in January 2004 and has served as the Battalion Chaplain for 5th Squadron, 15th Cavalry Regiment, Fort Knox, Kentucky; 25th Signal Battalion, Camp Asalayah, Qatar; 3-159 Attack Reconnaissance Battalion, Illesheim, Germany and 2nd Battalion, 10th Infantry Regiment, Fort Leonard Wood, Missouri.
-After being promoted to Major, he was the Brigade Chaplain for 1st Engineer Brigade, Fort Leonard Wood, Missouri and the MP Regimental Chaplain and Ethics Instructor at the U.S. Army Military Police School, also at Fort Leonard Wood.
-He is currently the Brigade Chaplain for 501st Military Intelligence Brigade in Yongsan, South Korea.
-In January 2017 he will report to Fort Leonard Wood, MO to be the Chaplain Resource Manager.
+After being promoted to Major, he was the Brigade Chaplain for 1st Engineer Brigade, Fort Leonard Wood, Missouri; the MP Regimental Chaplain and Ethics Instructor at the U.S. Army Military Police School, also at Fort Leonard Wood; and the Brigade Chaplain for 501st Military Intelligence Brigade in Yongsan, South Korea.
+He is currently back at Fort Leonard Wood as the Chaplain Resource Manager.
 His deployments include a 13 month tour in Iraq with 3-159 ARB and a 12 month tour in Qatar and Afghanistan with 25th Signal BN.

 Chaplain Densford entered the Army as a Chaplain after about 15 years of civilian ministry in Ohio, Colorado and Upstate New York.
 He is endorsed by the Church of the Nazarene where he has served the majority of his ministry.
 He has also ministered in various capacities in Wesleyan, Baptist (BGC, now Converge Worldwide), Lutheran (LCMS) and United Church of Christ (UCC) churches.

 Chaplain Densford earned an Associate of Christian Education (ACE) and Bachelor of Biblical Studies (BBS) from Nazarene Bible College in Colorado Springs, Colorado (1995), a Master of Arts in Theological Studies (MA) from Northeastern Seminary in Rochester, New York (2003), a Master of Arts in Christian Ministries (MA) with an emphasis in Ethics from the Assemblies of God Theological Seminary in Springfield, Missouri (2013) and a Master of Divinity (M.Div.) from Northeastern Seminary in Rochester, New York (2014).
-In March 2017 he will begin work on a D.Min. at Wesley Theological Seminary in Washington, D.C.
+Daryl is currently working toward a D.Min. at Wesley Theological Seminary in Washington, D.C.

 His military education includes enlisted Basic Combat Training at Fort Dix, New Jersey (1988); the Chaplain Assistant Course at Fort Monmouth, New Jersey (1988); the Chaplain Officer Basic and Chaplain Captain Career Courses at Fort Jackson, South Carolina (2004 & 2010); the Cultural Awareness Training Course (Middle East Region) (2005); and the Army Basic Instructor Course (2013).
 In August 2016 he will attend ILE-CC at Fort Belvoir, VA.